a life less conventional

 I am delighted to report that I have much more success with the former than the latter.

-Essentially, I am a neurodivergent creative, doing my best to survive mentally and financially, doing all manner of work from website development and proofreading, to dogsitting and upcycling, avoiding at all costs the conventional 9-5 …
+Essentially, I am a neurodivergent creative, doing my best to survive mentally and financially while avoiding a conventional 9-5 at all costs.

 Living a life less conventional.